aurora-opensource/xviz/docs/protocol-schema/geometry-primitives.md

 # XVIZ Primitive Specification

+Primitives are the most basic units of rendering data.
 The geometry primitives currently supported in XVIZ are:

 - `point`
 - `polygon`